-Today I have three workouts for you, pick the one that is best for you.
+Today I have three workouts for you; pick the one best for you.

 There is a beginner, intermediate or advanced.

 They are from Tyler Bramlett and highlight his concept of progressive cross-training.

 Give one of the workouts ago today.

 Hey, what’s up, guys?
 Tyler here, and today I will show you a Cross Training Workout.
 We will be using my brand new progressive movement technology that is in the CT-50 System.

 Before you hear all those words of this crazy mumbo jumbo, let me talk to you about why progressive movement technology is so important.

 The reason why, and I have made this mistake before, is that people often will do too advanced of a workout for themselves, or they will get lazy and stick specifically to the beginner version of the workouts and not push themselves beyond. — In either case, you will not get the best results possible.

 The best results can be achieved using progressive movement technology to make each exercise more difficult regarding movement complexity, speed, and coordination.

 Let’s take you over to the beginner of this workout.